Welcome

 Introduction

 Before commencing litigation, a solicitor must determine whether the potential claim is within the relevant statutory time limit.
 This time limit is known as the limitation period.
 The primary statute governing these periods in England and Wales is the Limitation Act 1980.
 Missing the limitation deadline has severe consequences: the claim becomes statute-barred, meaning the defendant has a complete defence, regardless of the claim's merits.
 Calculating the limitation period accurately is therefore a fundamental aspect of pre-action case analysis and risk management.
-This involves identifying the correct limitation period for the specific cause of action and establishing the precise date from which time starts to run.
+This involves identifying the correct limitation period for the specific cause of action and establishing the precise date from which time starts to run, followed by issuing and serving proceedings in accordance with the CPR to ensure time is effectively stopped.

 Key Term: Limitation Period